 - Train cybersecurity team members.
 Ensure cybersecurity team members know how to deal with threats, as well as cybersecurity systems and software in use.

 - Train employees and senior management about cybersecurity.
-Conduct cybersecurity awareness trainings so employees and senior managers are aware of cyber attacks and their role during an attack.
+Conduct security awareness trainings so employees and senior managers are aware of cyber attacks and their roles during an attack.

 This is a relatively simple assessment checklist.
-More detailed and expansive cybersecurity assessment tools are available, including the following:
+More detailed cybersecurity assessment tools are available, including the following:

-- National Cyber Security Centre's Cyber Assessment Framework;
+- National Cyber Security Centre Cyber Assessment Framework.

-- Cybersecurity and Infrastructure Security Agency (CISA) Cyber Resilience Review: Method Description and Self-Assessment User Guide;
+- CISA Cyber Resilience Review: Method Description and Self-Assessment User Guide.

-- CISA Cyber Resilience Review: Question Set with Guidance; and
+- CISA Cyber Resilience Review: Question Set with Guidance.

 - U.S. Department of Homeland Security Cyber Resilience Review.